CKs-Technology-News/PrivacyTools/README.md

 ### [Jabber Clients](#jabber-clients)

-Most clients highly depend on specific XEPs, those are [basically extensions](https://www.prosody.im/doc/xeplist).
+XMPP clients highly depending on specific XEPs, those are [basically extensions](https://www.prosody.im/doc/xeplist).
 An example is that without [XEP-0198](https://xmpp.org/extensions/xep-0198.html) you will be losing offline messages if your connection is unreliable.

 ### [About OMEMO](#about-omemo)